List of monarchs of León: Jiménez Dynasty

-House of Burgundy
+House of Ivrea / Burgundy

 The follow dynasts are descendants, in the male line, of Urraca's husband, Raymond of Burgundy.

 House of Trastámara

-Henry II was the illegitimate son of Alfonso XI.
-He was made duke of Trastámara.
+Henry II, the founder of the Trastámara dynasty was installed after victory in the Castilian Civil War.
+Under the Trastámaras, as with the late kings of the House of Ivrea/Burgundy, Castile and León were governed together, constituting the core of the Crown of Castile.

 House of Habsburg

+Under the Hapsburgs, León continued to be governed as part of the Crown of Castile, as under the Trastámaras.

+House of Bourbon

 Family tree

 The colors denotes the monarchs from the: